leaflabs/libmaple/docs/source/hardware/maple-ret6.rst

 You can also power the Maple via the pin labeled "Vin" on the lower header.
-However, don't do this while simultaneously powering the board from another source, or you could damage the it.
+However, don't do this while simultaneously powering the board from another source, or you could damage the board.

 Using the Built-in Battery Charger
 ----------------------------------